Algebraic cocompleteness and finitary functors: Precontinuous Set Functors and ultrametrics

 For every $x\in F^\omega 1$ the sequence $\varepsilon_n(x)$ lies in the image of $e_n\cdot v_{\omega,n}$ which, in view of the definition of $e_n$, is a subset of the image of $\bar u$.
 And we have

 because Observation~\ref{O:various} (c) yields $v_{\omega,n} (x) = v_{\omega,n}(\varepsilon_n(x))$, thus

 (b) The continuous map $\iota^{-1}$ has at most one continuous extension to $\nu F$.
 And $\tau$ is such an extension: it is not only continuous, it is an isometry.
-And it extends $\iota^{-1}$ by Proposition~\ref{P:sub}: choose an inclusion map $m$ with a commutative square
+And it extends $\iota^{-1}$ by Proposition~\ref{P:sub}:

 Since $Fm$ is an inclusion map, $\tau$ is an extension of $\iota^{-1}$.